vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 $$

 Each LP further gets a performance bonus: $b_i \times B$ with a transfer type that marks this as the "LP relative SLA performance bonus distribution".

-Note that after this process completes the balance of the market LP fee account **must be zero**.

 There is an example [google sheet for this step](https://docs.google.com/spreadsheets/d/1PQC2WYv9qRlyjbvvCYpVWCzO5MzwkcEGOR5aS9rWGEY/edit#gid=0); once we're sure we're happy let's transfer this to a fixed example.